Can an iPad be used to take a LockDown Browser exam? (instructions for students)

 Posted by Respondus Support

-The iPad Edition of "LockDown Browser" available from iTunes enables a student to use an iPad to take exams that require LockDown Browser.
+The iPad Edition of "LockDown Browser" available from the Apple App Store enables a student to use an iPad to take exams that require LockDown Browser.
 However, your instructor must first select a setting that permits the use of iPads for the exam and your school's learning management system must be compatible.
 The LockDown Browser iPad app is not compatible with Sakai LMS servers.
 All Sakai users will need to use a computer with a compatible operating system.
 More details can be seen here.

 A student should follow these steps to take an exam with the iPad Edition of LockDown Browser.

-1. Download and install version 6.1 or newer of the "LockDown Browser" app from Apple iTunes to the iPad.
-(Requires iOS 7 or higher.)
+1. Download and install the "LockDown Browser" app from the Apple App Store to the iPad.
+(Requires iOS 11 or higher.)

 If you do not see the above confirmation message, but rather see a message that says your instructor has not enabled the use of a tablet for your exam, you will need to use LockDown Browser on a Windows or Mac computer.